entrecode/ec.admin/doc/docs/custom-form.md

 The implementation is quite similar to a custom Edit.
 The differences are:

-- field config is resolved using [useFieldConfig](./helpers#usefieldconfig) which omits the system fields (id, created, modified, creator).
+- [useFields](./helpers#usefields) is used with excludeSystemFields true (omits id, created, modified, creator).
 - third param of inputProps is true (ignores readonly fields)
+- uses Create instead of Edit

 ## Used APIs